Get started with Dreamdata

 LEFT JOIN opps_property AS c

-ON r.dealId = c.dealId
+ON s.dealId = c.dealId

-AND r.revenueModel = c.revenueModel
+AND s.revenueModel = c.revenueModel